St Benet's Hall, Oxford

 B&B in the Hall Guest Room - twin ensuite which has a TV and hospitality tray, and overlooks the garden at the back of the Hall.

 With the exception of the Hall Guest Room, please be aware that you are staying in student undergraduate accommodation.
-Although the rooms are not to hotel standards, these are clean, tidy and comfortable.
+Although the rooms are not to hotel standards, they are clean, tidy and comfortable.